Homemade Laundry Detergent

 - 1 cup of Borax (you can find Borax in almost any grocery store or online store).

 - 1 cup of Washing soda (also available at most grocery stores).

 - Grated bar of soap (preferably a natural bar of soap, but any bar of soap will do the trick).

 - 20 drops of essential oils (optional).
 Lemon or lime work great.

 To make the laundry powder, grate the soap using a hand grater or food processor.
 Remember to grate it into fine particles, so that it dissolves easily.
 Then, carefully mix the washing soda and borax (we recommend using gloves, since these substances can be drying if used directly on skin).
 Add the optional essential oils, and stir.
 Store in a glass jar and use 1-2 tablespoons per load.
 Done!

-Both of these homemade laundry detergent recipes are safe to use with HE washers!
+Both of these homemade laundry detergent recipes are safe to use with High Efficiency Laundry Machines!
 Both of them are very low sudsing soaps, which make them ideal to use with these types of washers.
 If you are not sure if your washer is a HE Washer or if you are thinking about getting one but are not sure, head on over to our page explaining what these washers are, and why they are so popular these days.